stat545ubc-2023/collaborative-group21/README.md

 File Name | Purpose
 ----------|---------
 README.md | A markdown file that provides an overview of the project, as well as the files within the associated GitHub repository
-TEAMWORK.md | A markdown file that outlines what is expected of each group member and how the members of the team will work together.
-This includes the division of labour, timing, communication guidelines, and other additional expectations. troubleshooting-1.md | A markdown file that contains a finished troubleshooting exercise required for Exercise 6 of Milestone 1.
-The contents of this is identical to that of "troubleshooting-1.Rmd". troubleshooting-1.Rmd | An R markdown file that contains a finished troubleshooting exercise required for Exercise 6 of Milestone 1.
-The contents of this is identical to that of "troubleshooting-1.md".
+TEAMWORK.md | A markdown file that outlines what is expected of each group member, how each member will maintain effective communication, and when project goals will be met.
+Specifically, this document addresses division of labour, timing, communication guidelines, and other additional expectations. troubleshooting-1.md | A markdown file that contains a finished troubleshooting exercise required for Exercise 6 of Milestone 1.
+The contents of this is identical to that of "troubleshooting-1.md". troubleshooting-1.Rmd | An R markdown file that contains a finished troubleshooting exercise required for Exercise 6 of Milestone 1.
+The contents of this is identical to that of "troubleshooting-1.Rmd".

 ## How can I run code that appears in this folder/GitHub repository?
 *Note: To run code from GitHub, you must have Git installed on your device.
-This [webpage](https://stat545.stat.ubc.ca/notes/notes-a00/) from the STAT 545A class website contains instructions on how to do this if you need to do this and are not familiar with the process.
+The [STAT545A class website](https://stat545.stat.ubc.ca/notes/notes-a00/) contains instructions on how to do this if you need to do this and are not familiar with the process.
 Please scroll down to "Step 3: Git and Github" at the bottom of the page.*

 To run code from this GitHub repository, you will need to either download it or clone it.